The Geopolitics of Digital Technology Innovation

 The web version of this report does not include footnotes.
 For source citation, please download the PDF version of the study here.

 Confidence in Germany’s technology ecosystem was, until recently, at an all-time high.
 By building on a robust research and development (R&D), investment, and startup base, the country’s digital sector was on course to displace manufacturing in terms of DAX-market capitalization by 2030.
 The benefits of this would have extended well beyond stock traders’ portfolios.
-A booming digital sector was to form a central plank of Germany’s future geo-technological power: success would build the launch pad for German efforts to establish a European digital sovereignty based on “freedom-to-choose” technologies, enhanced resilience, and avoidance of technology dependencies that geopolitical rivals could exploit.
+A booming digital sector was to form a central plank of Germany’s future techno-geopolitical power: success would build the launch pad for German efforts to establish a European digital sovereignty based on “freedom-to-choose” technologies, enhanced resilience, and avoidance of technology dependencies that geopolitical rivals could exploit.
 The situation now is looking more tenuous.

 Russia’s war, rising energy prices, and inflation are taking a toll on the worldwide availability of capital for the technology sector.
 Private investors are withdrawing from the German digital sector at an alarming rate.
 The German federal government is also turning toward fiscal consolidation with an eye on a balanced 2023 budget.
 At a time when Berlin is prioritizing defense modernization and renewable energy transformation, support for the country’s innovation industrial base could weaken dangerously if sufficient resources are withheld from the R&D behind digital technologies.